merkys/covid-lt/clusters.md

 Cluster 6
 ---------

-Cluster is defined primarily by antibody contacts with beta strand containing S1 position 377.
+Cluster is defined primarily by antibody contacts with beta strand containing S1 position 377, which is inside RBD, but non-RBM.
 RBM contacts are observed very rarely.
-Cluster is composed of many different antibodies.
+The epitope is described as highly conserved and neutralization is caused by antibody competing with ACE2 [https://www.cell.com/immunity/fulltext/S1074-7613(20)30464-7].
 All complexes containing antibody COVA1-16 appear in this cluster.
+COVA1-16 is isolated from recovering person [https://www.cell.com/immunity/fulltext/S1074-7613(20)30464-7].

 Cluster 7
 ---------